woodrowb96/systemverilog-alu-and-testbench/tb/README.md

 * test: Creates the environment, and facilitates the test.

 The test bench top level module is in the tb_top.sv file.

 Test bench components can be found in the tb_components.sv file.

 Test cases are stored in the tests.txt file.

+Sim.do is a do file, that formats the waveform viewer in modelsim.

 ![diagram](https://user-images.githubusercontent.com/39601174/225278498-4019179f-e7b2-4aa0-93be-4ff18f08600e.png)